KhaliqueN/KhaliqueN.github.io/_members/Felix_Wissel.md

 linkedin: https://www.linkedin.com/in/felix-wissel-4bb855313/
 github:
 orcid: 0000-0002-1192-8360
 description: "Felix Wissel is currently completing his Bachelor’s thesis in Business Informatics at the University of Hamburg.
-His research focuses on applying machine learning techniques to predict protein-protein binding sites, bridging the fields of bioinformatics and artificial intelligence.
+His research focuses on applying machine learning techniques to predict protein-protein binding sites.

 "
 ---